 For example, in Marketing, it’s one thing to be able to tell people what the message and positioning is for a specific customer segment.
 This is Manager-level thinking.
 You accurately communicate what the message is so they can build and execute campaigns.
 You tell them what it is and they learn to do it.

 The Director, on the other hand, needs to truly understand the model for creating the messaging.
 The Director needs to understand how to build effective messaging in any scenario and know why the messaging is the way it is.
 The Director needs to know the architecture for messaging and be able to teach others how to do it effectively.

 Learning the fundamental models for the key functional processes and competencies in your discipline is a key developmental milestone in your career and a gate keeper to achieving the Director level in my opinion.
 I’m frequently surprised by how few managers (and Directors) can’t really articulate WHY they do things the way they do.
 They know they work but not WHY they work.
 They don’t understand the models behind the processes and practices and therefore can’t effectively teach it to others.

 My recommendation is to become a student of your discipline.
 Not just at the surface level either.
 You need to really invest time and effort in understanding the models behind your profession to so you can teach people how to think about things vs. telling them what action to take.

 Inevitably, every career runs up against road blocks.
-For me, the biggest sticking point was at the Director level and I see a similar phenomenon in the clients I coach and the employees I manage.
+For me, the biggest sticking point was at the Director level – I struggled for years with the question of how to move from Manager to Director.
+I see a similar phenomenon in the clients I coach and the employees I manage.
 I hope my observations and lessons are helpful to any would-be Directors out there.
 And, for those of you who are already there, I’d love to hear about the lessons you learned along the way.